ericluwj/grunt-prerender/README.md

 Type: `String`
 Default value: `''`

 File path of the custom phantom script to be used instead.
+If value is `basic`, it runs the `basic.js` script found under `lib/phantom/`.
+This script basically takes a HTML snapshot after the timeout.
+If value is `selector`, it runs the `selector.js` script found under `lib/phantom/`.
+This script will recursively check whether the `selector` option (See `selector` option below) element has been loaded before taking a HTML snapshot.
-You can customize from the default phantom script found at `lib/snapshot.js`.
-This option is provided because it is understood that sometimes too much preprocessing work of the HTML might be required.
+You can also customize from the default phantom script found at `lib/phantom/basic.js` and set this value to the path of the phantom script file relative to your working directory.

+The arguments provided to the phantom script are as such: url = system.args[1]; (The URL to take snapshot) output = system.args[2]; (The output path of the HTML snapshot file) timeout = parseInt(system.args[3]); (The timeout) selector = system.args[4]; (The DOM selector if applicable) interval = parseInt(system.args[5]); (The time interval to keep checking the DOM selector if applicable)

+#### options.selector (optional)
+Type: `String`
+Default value: `''`

+The `document.querySelector` selector used to detect whether the page has finished loading.
+You would generally set this to the element selector that you think will load last.
+This is only useful if you have set `phantomScript` to `selector` or if you use it in your custom phantomjs script.

+#### options.interval
+Type: `String`
+Default value: `300`

+The time interval to keep checking the `selector` DOM element.
+This is only useful if you have set `phantomScript` to `selector` or if you use it in your custom phantomjs script.

 ### Usage Examples